Music and Memory: Using Music to Treat Alzheimer’s

 Many have testified that music changed the lives of their patients or family members that suffer from Alzheimer’s.
 Some residents in the music program are reported to do the “wheel chair boogie” and begin to take an interest in the world around them after listening to their iPod.
 Testimonials like these were used in a documentary, Alive Inside: The Story of Music and Memory, which was screened in New York in April 2012.
 You can see a clip of the documentary below.

 Music and Memory is determined to bring musical health and emotional benefits to the 1.5 million residents in American nursing homes.
 Would you like to help this non-profit?
 Consider donating your old iPod/ MP3 player or make monetary donations that will go towards buying iPod shuffles (one iPod shuffle can be donated for $49) .
-To learn more about this organization consider visiting their website here.Tags: Alive Inside: The Story of Music and Memory, Alzheimers Help, Dan Cohen, mindful living, Music and Memory
+To learn more about this organization consider visiting their website here.Tags: Alive Inside: The Story of Music and Memory, Alzheimers Help, Dan Cohen, mindfulness, Music and Memory